Zhihao-Wang16/Case-based-reasoning-method/scripts/gmd.md

 ### Strategies

-we introduce case-based reasoning method and domain adaptation used in paper, respectively.
+We introduce case-based reasoning method and domain adaptation used in paper, respectively.

 Case-based reasoning method: